Choosing an Optical Filter

 While lasers are generally assumed to emit monochromatic light, there is often unwanted radiation that the user wishes to eliminate and our Laser Line filters are designed for this purpose.

-The central wavelength of an interference filter can shift with increasing or decreasing temperatures.
+The central wavelength of a bandpass filter can shift with increasing or decreasing temperatures.
 This effect, which is due primarily to the expansion or contraction of the spacer layers and the concomitant change in their refractive indices, is extremely small over normal operating ranges (≈ 0.01 nm/oC).
 Prolonged operation at high temperatures (>75o C) will irreversibly set the central wavelength lower.
 Temperatures above 125o C should be avoided.
-Though interference filters will function at -50o C or lower, the cooling rate should not be allowed to exceed 5o C per minute.
+Though bandpass filters will function at -50o C or lower, the cooling rate should not be allowed to exceed 5o C per minute.
 An excessive cooling rate can cause the glass substrate to crack or the filter to delaminate due to differential thermal contraction.

-An interference filter will function with either side facing the source.
+A bandpass filter will function with either side facing the source.
 It is recommended, however, that the side with the “mirror–like” reflective coating be oriented toward the source.
 This will minimize any thermal effect that could result from the absorption of heat by the color glass or blockers on the other side.

 Angle of Incidence

-An interference filter should be illuminated with collimated radiation normal (perpendicular) to the surface of the filter.
+A bandpass filter should be illuminated with collimated radiation normal (perpendicular) to the surface of the filter.
 The central wavelength will shift slightly to a lower wavelength if the illuminating radiation is not normal to the filter.
 A deviation of less than 3 degrees results in a negligible wavelength shift.
 At large deviations, the wavelength shift is significant, transmittance decreases and the shape of the passband changes.

 Blocking refers to the degree to which transmitted radiation outside the filter passband is restricted.
 A blocking specification should state the wavelength range over which it is measured.
 Both the degree and range of blocking required are application dependent.
 Too little blocking will result in unacceptable stray light (high noise); too much will decrease throughput (low signal) and increase costs.
-Blocking is one of the most important specifications to be considered when selecting an interference filter.
+Blocking is one of the most important specifications to be considered when selecting a bandpass filter.

 Blocking is sometimes defined in “absolute” terms, which refers to the ratio of the largest peak outside the passband to the peak within the passband.
 Absolute blocking does not measure the total radiation (energy) outside the passband and has little meaning in spectroscopy, where all radiation outside the passband is considered stray light.